metafates/mangal/README.md

 ## About

-✨ __Mangal__ is feature rich, configurable manga browser & downloader written in Go with support for different formats
+✨ __Mangal__ is a feature rich, configurable manga browser & downloader written in Go with support for different formats

 ⚙️ One of the most important features of Mangal is that it supports user defined scrapers